Pet-sitting is a budget-friendly travel trend that's a win-win for both pet owners and pet lovers! Here are some top

 Clients will give you all the needed details about the pets and house, including all your duties, as well as supplements and medicines to give if needed.
 It would be helpful for you to have some basic animal care knowledge, including being aware of which foods*, household items (dryer sheets, cleaning products) and environmental hazards (antifreeze, rat poison) are toxic to pets.

 Many indoor and outdoor plants can also be harmful, so try to identify them to watch out for chewing or grazing.
 This happens more often than you'd think!

 Always know what to do and how to handle a pet emergency.
 Basic emergency protocols can be live-savers (such as giving hydrogen peroxide to an animal that swallowed something toxic in order to induce vomiting).

-I've had to treat a dog that counter-surfed Hershey's kisses that the owner left on top of the fridge, and a dog that helped himself to an entire box of beef-flavored heartworm preventive chews.
+I've had to treat a dog that counter-surfed chocolates that the owner left on the counter, and a dog that helped himself to an entire box of beef-flavored heartworm preventive chews.
 He may or may not have had a cat wingman.
 Couldn't get either to talk.